fcarriedo/aurevoir/README.md

 aurevoir
 ========

-The simple code review tool
+A simple code review tool

 Add message in commit: